 Liquid nitrogen works more quickly than wart paint, but it’s painful.

-Your doctor usually sprays the liquid nitrogen directly onto the wart.
+Your GP will spray the liquid nitrogen directly onto the wart.
+Sometimes they might put it on with a cotton bud.
 This freezes the top layers of the wart, which destroys the infected tissue and releases the virus into the bloodstream.
 The body’s immune system then finds and fights the infection.

 The treated area might be painful for minutes or even hours.
 A crust or blister will form and then drop off within a week.

-You usually need several applications of liquid nitrogen.
-Sometimes the liquid nitrogen is applied using a cotton bud rather than a spray.
+You usually need several applications of liquid nitrogen a few weeks apart.

 Burning and laser